Social Media Policy

 Remember your audience

 Be aware that a presence in the social media world is or easily can be made available to the public.
 This includes prospective students, current students, current employers and colleagues, and peers.
 Consider this before publishing to ensure the post will not alienate, harm, or provoke any of these groups.

 On personal sites, identify your view as your own.
 If you identify yourself as a Malone University faculty or staff member online, make it clear that the views expressed are not necessarily those of Malone University.

 If you post on behalf of an official University department, the following policies must be adhered to in addition to all policies and best practices above.

-- Acknowledge who you are.
 If you are representing Malone University when posting on a social media platform, acknowledge this.

-- Have a plan.
 Departments should consider their messages, audiences, and goals – as well as have a strategy for keeping information on social media sites updated.
 University Relations is happy to advise you with your social media planning.

-- Protect the institutional voice.
 Posts on social media sites should protect Malone University’s institutional voice by remaining professional, courteous, and in good taste.
 No individual Malone University department or individual should construe its social media site as representing the University as a whole.
 Consider this when naming pages or accounts, selecting a profile picture or icon, and selecting content to post – names, profile images, and posts should all be clearly linked to the particular department or unit rather than to the institution as a whole.

-- Monitor comments.
 Most people who maintain social media sites welcome comments – it builds credibility and community.
-However, you can set many sites so that you can review and approve comments before they appear.
+However, you can set many platforms so that you can review and approve comments before they appear.
 This allows you to respond in a timely way to comments.
 It also allows you to delete spam comments and to block any individuals who post offensive comments.
 If you are hosting a blog and allow comments, be clear that you will be regulating comments and that the same rules for commenting apply to everyone.